 It’s National Poetry Month Again!
-If you have been visiting here for a while, you know what that means—it’s our 11th annual round-up of daily doses of verse!
+If you have been visiting here for a while, you know what that means—it’s our 12th annual round-up of daily doses of verse!
 If you are new, here’s the scoop.
-Every day all month I will feature poets and their poems.
+Every day the month I will feature poets and their poems.
 I aim to be as broad and inclusive as possible to style, subject, period, gender, race, and neglected voices.

 I don’t want just a parade of the usual dead white men, but a lot of them did write some damn fine poetry, so they have their place here too.
 As always, selections follow my own tastes and whims.
 Yours may be different.
 But I am open to—eager for—suggestions, especially for contemporary writers.
 I do not subscribe to dozens of little magazines or prowl the internet for poetry posts.
 I often only stumble on new and unknown poets and I am sure I miss some great stuff.
 Please feel free to turn me on to some.

 Here is a challenge—Poets, send me your own best stuff be it personal, political, or polemical.
 I don’t and can’t promise to use everything.
 E-mail me at email@example.com.Sina Queyras, First Nation Canadian and queer.

 Our first piece was just featured on the Poetry Foundation’s Poem of the Day page.
 Sina Queyras has led an itinerant life, born in 1963 in Nisichawayasihk Cree Nation, Manitoba, Canada. growing up on the road in western Canada and has since lived in Vancouver, Toronto, Montreal, New York, and Philadelphia.